The Greeks: Delta, Gamma, Theta, Vega, and Rho

 Vega (aka Tau)

 Vega measures the change in the option premium due to changes in the volatility of the underlying, and is always expressed as a positive number.
-Because volatility only affects the time value of an option premium, vega tends to vary like the time value of an option—greatest when the option is at the money and least when the option is far out of the money or in the money.
+Because volatility only affects time value, vega tends to vary like the time value of an option—greatest when the option is at the money and least when the option is far out of the money or in the money.

 Because volatility is difficult to measure, some traders sometimes use implied volatility, and thus, calculate vega as the change in the option premium per unit change in the implied volatility.